 Benefits of cross-account access

 Some organizations have multiple New Relic accounts with complex account hierarchies.
 New Relic One makes it easier for these organizations to find the data they need by providing cross-account access.
 This cross-account access allows you to see information about services, hosts, and other entities from other accounts in your organization.

 Some examples of how this cross-account access may help you:

-- You can use the Unified search to find entities, dashboards, and other components from accounts you have access to.
+- You can use the primary New Relic One search to find entities, dashboards, and other components from accounts you have access to.

 - Your entity explorer includes services and hosts from the accounts you have access to.

 - Distributed tracing shows you traces from across your organization, not just from an application-specific view.

 For more about similar features, see Introduction to New Relic One.

 Like any other New Relic product or service, New Relic One is designed to protect you and your customers' data privacy.
 For more information about New Relic's security measures, see our security and privacy documentation, or visit the New Relic security website.